Hazlet, New Jersey: Roads and highways

 As of May 2010, the township had a total of 77.19 mi of roadways, of which 67.20 mi were maintained by the municipality, 4.41 mi by Monmouth County and 4.39 mi by the New Jersey Department of Transportation.

-Route 35, Route 36 and County Route 516 are within Hazlet Township's borders.
-The Garden State Parkway also travels through the township, providing access to the Jersey Shore and destinations south and to New York City and destinations north.
+Route 35, Route 36 and County Route 516 are within Hazlet's borders.
+The Garden State Parkway also travels through the township, providing access to the Jersey Shore and destinations including South Jersey, New York City and destinations north.
 The Parkway's interchange 117, labeled for Keyport / Hazlet, is located within the township.